-Epidural anesthesia is a common method for pain relief during labor, primarily achieved by injecting local anesthetics into the epidural space to block pain signal transmission, thereby alleviating the mother's pain.
+Epidural anesthesia is a common method for pain relief during labor, primarily achieved by injecting local anesthetics into the epidural space to block pain signals, thereby reducing the pain experienced by the mother.

 This treatment is especially popular during labor, effectively helping mothers endure the pain of childbirth and enhancing the overall birthing experience.

 Epidural anesthesia is a form of local anesthesia that acts on the epidural space of the spinal cord.
-It involves injecting anesthetics to block nerve signal conduction.
+It involves injecting anesthetics to block nerve signal transmission.

-The mechanism includes inhibiting the release of neurotransmitters, reducing pain perception, and effectively controlling pain.
+The mechanism includes inhibiting the release of neurotransmitters, reducing the transmission of pain sensations, and achieving effective pain control.

 Epidural anesthesia is mainly suitable for mothers with the following conditions:

-Epidural anesthesia is usually performed at the beginning of labor.
+Epidural anesthesia is usually administered at the early stage of labor.
 The doctor will puncture the mother's lower back and place a catheter in the epidural space.

 The dosage is adjusted based on the mother's pain level and the progress of labor, typically using continuous infusion or on-demand supplementation.